DhruboRoyPartho/java-lab/README.md

 # Java Lab Assignments
 I have only refined the GUI codes.
 Other codes are old and not refined.
+I will try to refine this old codes as soon as possible.

 ## Note:
 1. Here you can face package probelm because of directory.
 So, it is better to copy the code and make same name file then run the code in your local environment